waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Operation: Thunder Badge**
     - **Objective:** Defeat Lt.
 Surge and earn the Thunder Badge.
     - **Obstacle:** The gym has an electric barrier puzzle that must be solved by finding two switches hidden in trash cans.
     - **Status:** Puzzle-solving in progress.
+Party is injured, retreating to heal.
     - **Intel:** Lt.
-Surge uses a single, extremely powerful Pokémon that knows a strong Water-type move, making Ground-types a risky counter.
+Surge uses a single, extremely powerful Pokémon that knows a strong Water-type move.
+The level cap is 24.

 ## V. Completed Operations
 - **Operation: Sea Sick for Cut**